Agfiras/Battery-Driver_Hub/README.md

   </a>
   <h3 align="center">ADOK BATTERY</h3> <br>
   <p align="center">
-    An Excutable to extract informations from PIC through COM Express board
+    A solution to get Real-time informations of the battery's Hub
     <br>
-   and interact with simbattery of windows
+   and project it in Windows
     <br />
     <a href="https://github.com/Agfiras/Battery-Driver_Hub/blob/main/Logos/Screenshot.gif">View Demo ➡️</a>
   </p>